Stop The Clock On Septic Shock With The PALS Algorithm

 Four Additional Measures to Improve Septic Shock Recovery

 1. Ensure clean care settings.
-Maintaining clean care settings is about much more than just janitorial works.
-It includes checking in-room medical devices for cleanliness, replacing suction canisters frequently and advising everyone with a suspected illness, regardless of the cause, to avoid visiting the patient.
+This involves more than just janitorial duties—it includes verifying the cleanliness of in-room medical devices, frequently replacing suction canisters, and advising anyone with a suspected illness to avoid the patient.

 3. Wash your hands frequently.
-Handwashing is the best way to reduce the potential spread of infection from your other patients to one suffering from sepsis.
+Handwashing is key to preventing the spread of infection between patients.

 4. Monitor vital signs for change in status.
-Any deviation in vital signs should be reported immediately and assessed for impact on the efficacy of current treatment.
-Further, health care professionals must remember to check for a pulse during assessments, looking beyond the monitor, remembering the PALS algorithm guidelines to recognize pulseless electrical activity as any heart rate below 60 beats per minute.
+Any deviation in vital signs should be reported immediately.
+Health care professionals should also check for a pulse during assessments, keeping in mind the PALS guidelines that define pulseless electrical activity as a heart rate below 60 beats per minute.

 Stop Septic Shock With Quality Life-Saving Skills

-Have you cared for someone that suffered sepsis, or have you worked for a facility that follows sepsis-recognition protocols?
-Share your thoughts and experiences, as well as this article, to social media now.
-Also remember to enroll in your life-saving skills course to ensure you know when to look for sepsis in following the PALS algorithm today.
+Have you cared for someone who suffered from sepsis, or worked at a facility that follows sepsis-recognition protocols?
+Share your thoughts and experiences on social media, and consider enrolling in a life-saving skills course to ensure you know when to look for sepsis in the context of the PALS algorithm.